 Appointy offers four plan tiers which, as we mentioned, increase in capabilities (and there are a lot of potential capabilities).
 The Free plan is suitable for the smallest businesses with under 100 appointments per month.
 After that, the Growth plan is $19.99 per month, Professional is $49.99 per month, and Enterprise—which is best for businesses with multiple locations—is $79.99 per month.

-As we mentioned, the six appointment scheduling software applications listed here can suit most small businesses, regardless of size or industry.
-But if you’re in a certain service-based industry, you can always target your search according to your industry and its particular scheduling needs.
+As we mentioned, the 10 appointment scheduling software applications listed here can suit most small businesses, regardless of size or industry.
+Some of them are best for specific types of businesses as well.

 Also, it makes sense to choose the software whose features you and your staff actually need and feel comfortable using.
 For some, that may mean a simple and streamlined appointment scheduling tool, like Square Appointments.
 But other businesses may need the bells and whistles that a tool like GigaBook or Appointy offer, especially if you need to keep track of several rooms, staff, and resources when scheduling your services.